Role management in the Console

 - Access usage reports

-Then assign the role to their API key via the Console or API Keys page.
+Then assign the role to an API key, using either the Console or API Keys page, and provide the key to the developer for use in their application.

 Assign roles to match team structures